website logo

 Before you begin

-If you haven't yet, create a Storj DCS account before following the rest of the tutorial.
-Make sure to Create an Access and Create a Bucket.
+If you haven't yet, create a Storj account before following the rest of the tutorial.
+Make sure to Create an Access to an Object and Create buckets.

 Procure a Kubernetes cluster